Siddheswaritala Institution

-Siddheswaritala Institution, also known as STI, is one of the premium institutions in the state of West Bengal of India.
+Siddheswaritala Institution, also known as STI, is one of the premium institutions situated at Shyamnagar, Nadia district in the state of West Bengal of India.
 The school is noted for its strong academic foundations and its alumni.
 The school offers education in Bengali medium with English as the second language.
 Other subjects are taught as per the norms of West Bengal Board of Secondary Education and West Bengal Council of Higher Secondary Education.